d12frosted/elpa-mirror/nongnu/subed-readme.txt

-  • Automatically open the associated media file in MPV based on the filename, open a media file manually with `C-c C-v' (`subed-mpv-find-video'), or play media directly from a URL with `C-c C-u' (`subed-mpv-play-video-from-url') .
-This works for audio files as well.
+  • Automatically open the associated media file in MPV based on the filename, open a media file manually with `C-c C-v' (`subed-mpv-play-from-file'), or play media directly from a URL with `C-c C-u' (`subed-mpv-play-from-url') .
+You can customize the automatic detection of files by changing `subed-video-extensions' and `subed-audio-extensions'.
-  • Pause and resume video playback without leaving Emacs (`M-SPC').
+  • Pause and resume playback without leaving Emacs (`M-SPC').
   • Jump to the current subtitle in the MPV player with `M-j' (`subed-mpv-jump-to-current-subtitle').
 Toggle looping over the current subtitle with `C-c C-l'